'Take back your rubbish': Another country returning unwanted waste to Canada | CBC News

 On Tuesday, Malaysian officials opened a shipping container filled with plastic bags from major Canadian chains, as well as product packaging stamped with "Made in Canada" labels from recognizable brands.

-"I think you need to take back your rubbish," Malaysian Environment Minister Yeo Bin Yee told a CBC News crew at Port Kang, a sprawling facility outside Kuala Lumpur,
+"I think you need to take back your rubbish," Malaysian Environment Minister Yeo Bee Yin told a CBC News crew at Port Kang, a sprawling facility outside Kuala Lumpur.

 Authorities did not identify which company exported the plastic from Canada.
 But they said it will be returned to that exporter after it was deemed to be too contaminated and of insufficient value for legitimate recyclers in Malaysia to take it in.